-Selecting a college usually means choosing an institution with a well-regarded degree program or overall reputation, but college applicants must also determine what is a good high school GPA for their chosen college or university.
+When selecting a college, students usually look for an institution with impressive degree programs or a good reputation.
+However, college applicants must also determine what is a good GPA for their chosen college or university as well as what is a bad GPA.
 In most cases, a high GPA is somewhere between 3.50 and 4.00, and a low GPA is somewhere between 1.50 and 2.00.
-Understanding what constitutes a good GPA may help an applicant figure out whether he or she has a realistic chance of getting accepted to a particular college or university.
+Understanding what constitutes a good grade point average (GPA) is important.
+In fact, it may help an applicant figure out whether he or she has a realistic chance of getting accepted to a particular college or university.

-The answer to that question will differ depending on your unique situation; many factors can influence the answer:
+The answer to the question of a good college GPA will differ depending on your unique situation.
+Many different factors can influence the answer, including:

 - How rigorous the combined total of your high school coursework is